-Former workshop participants are now working in their home churches and local communities with greater confidence and effectiveness to prevent violence against women and children from occurring in the first place.
+Former workshop participants are now working in their home churches and local communities with greater confidence and effectiveness to prevent violence against women from occurring in the first place.
 Below are some bystander intervention approaches women and men have used.
 Of course you should not choose a cause of action that puts you or anyone else at risk or harm.
 Know your own limits and ‘comfort zone’ and use your common sense.
 The most effective time to act may be later, not on the spot and you may want to get advice before taking steps.

 We’re friends right

 I’m a guy right, we laugh at everything; and we’re filthy and sometimes it’s just they’re filthy jokes or something and I’m just thinking to myself I should not be laughing at that.
 It’s like in the social circumstance when you want to save face with your friends, if you laugh at the joke you’re still in the social circle, if you argue, all your friends are going to look at you.
 So I usually just go “actually the reason that’s not funny, is because…”

 “A drunk man had latched himself on to an elderly woman who was waiting outside with others to get into the vicarage.
 He was insistent about joining the contemplative prayer group and said “ I wanna go in to the house of God.”
 “Arh I said,” coming between him and the elderly woman – “ the house of God you want – well come this way my friend,” as I led him away from the group and into the Church.”

 Calling out the harasser – ‘She’s not interested.
 You need to leave her alone’

 I saw a young woman, walking alone, get approached by a man with a clipboard.
 “Heyyy!” he said, “Do you know about …” From a few feet away, it looked like he was trying to sell her something.
 I don’t know exactly what it was but something inside of me just started to take an interest.